bingeboy/HULK/README.md

 	<li>UI Widgets from Bootstrap
 </uL>

-<h3>JavaScript Code Based on</h3>
+<h3>Clientside JavaScript Code Based on</h3>
 Concepts from Nicholas C. Zakas's, <a href="https://twitter.com/slicknet">@slicknet</a> presentation on "Scalable JavaScript Application Architecture".
 <a href="http://youtu.be/mKouqShWI4o">Watch Presentation</a>

-Syntax originally from Tutsplus.com
+Syntax of client side framework originally taken from Tutsplus.com examples and modified.

 <!-- API modules to consider making:
 twitter